-Physical risk exposure has been assessed for 2030 and 2050, with 2020 as a baseline year.
+Physical risk exposure has been assessed at 2030, 2040 and 2050.
 In doing so, risk exposure is assessed by considering emerging climate trends across a range of climate hazards.
 This is done using three Shared Socio-Economic Pathways (SSP) developed by the Intergovernmental Panel on Climate Change (IPCC) Annual Review 6 (AR6) report: